 The Sailor’s Choice for nearly 50 years!

-Brad Macks two sons, Travis and Colin spent nearly all their free time growing up sailing (racing or cruising) or in the sail loft earning the ropes.
-So it was only natural (and gratifying) that as each finished college (1990 and 1994 respectively) he joined the family firm.
+Brad Macks two sons, Travis and Colin, spent nearly all their free time growing up sailing (racing or cruising) or in the sail loft learning the ropes, so it was only natural, and gratifying, that as each finished college (1990 and 1994 respectively) he joined the family firm.
 By 2002 Travis and Colin decided it was time to retire the senior partner and they took over completely.
 Travis was already running the sail loft and doing all the new sail design.
-Colin had taken over the rigging and hardware department and decided it was time to branch out into electronics.
-It was just getting too difficult coordinating outside electronics installers into his busy schedule of stepping masts and commissioning.
-Mack Sails is one of the only full service shops: new sails, repairs and recutting, all hardware from blocks to winches, masts, booms, roller furling, mainsail systems, custom aluminum and stainless, custom Awl-gripping spars, all electronics from masthead units through radar to auto pilots and more.
-In addition to our immediate service area (most of the Florida coast) we have installed boat systems from Canada to Caribbean.
+Colin had taken over the rigging and hardware department and decided it was time to branch out into electronics as it was just getting too difficult coordinating outside electronics installers into his busy schedule of stepping masts and commissioning.
+Mack Sails is now one of the only full service shops handling new sails, repairs and recutting, all hardware from blocks to winches, masts, booms, roller furling, mainsail systems, custom aluminum and stainless, custom awl-gripping spars, all electronics from masthead units through radar to auto pilots, and more.
+In addition to our immediate service area (most of the Florida coast) we have installed boat systems from Canada to the Caribbean.
 Travis talks personally with each new sail customer before the design process and then ships out the new sail(s) to customers all over the map.
 (We pay UPS to anywhere in the USA.)
 We do the same with every one of our popular custom made Mack Packs.

-The Mack Sails success story is simple: deliver an extraordinarily designed and crafted product – for an honest price that is less than brand names – back it up with sincere interest in the customers’ needs and desires – and stand behind it no matter what.
-It's worked so well for nearly 50 years, we'll just keep at it.
-As one of our ads says “check our website, chat with our customers and see why Mack Sails has become the biggest small loft in America.
+The Mack Sails success story is simple – deliver an extraordinarily designed and crafted product – for an honest price that is less than brand names – back it up with sincere interest in the customers’ needs and desires – and stand behind it no matter what.
+It's worked well for nearly 50 years so we'll just keep at it.
+As one of our ads says, "check our website, chat with our customers and see why Mack Sails has become the biggest, small loft in America."